cafjs/caf_components/README.md

 }
 ```

-The method `main.load` is loading and parsing the JSON description, and using that description to instantiate and register a component in the `$` context.
-Since the first argument, i.e., the initial local context, was `null`, it will create a fresh `$` context.
+The method `main.load` loads and parses the JSON description, and uses that description to instantiate and register a component in the `$` context.
+Since the first argument, i.e., the initial local context, was `null`, a fresh context will be created.

 Why do we need to provide `module`?
 The method `main.load` needs the directory paths of `hello.json` and `hello.js`, and in this case they are all assumed to be in the same directory.
-In complex cases an array of `module` objects could provide alternative locations.
+In a complex setup an array of `module` objects could provide alternative locations for these resources.
 See {@link module:caf_components/gen_loader} for details.

 To create another instance with a different configuration: